alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 * Corresponding analysis of [neostocks data](https://www.reddit.com/r/neopets/comments/af8p38/comment/edwe8lo/) by u/not-the-artist on Reddit.

-This data all suggests the conventional wisdom of selling at 60 NP/share is correct, since price movement seems dependent on current price, and the 61-100 NP range is where average price movement changes from 0 to slightly negative.
+This data all suggests the conventional wisdom of selling at 60 NP/share is correct, since price movement is dependent on current price, and the 61-100 NP range is where average price movement changes from net 0 to slightly negative.
 The cause of this was eventually revealed by u/neo\_truths's leak of the Stock Market [pricing algorithm](https://www.reddit.com/r/neopets/comments/xrlfd3/stock_market/).